Lekhasree21/Brain-ElectroEncephalogram-EEG-signal/README.md

 Computed the posterior distributions by using the Rejection ABC method on selected candidate model followed by joint and marginal posterior distribution plots.
 I used RStudio to perform the tasks using R language

-The R code for these tasks available in 'Stats_coursework_markdown.Rmd' file
+The R code for these tasks available in 'Stats_coursework_markdown_push.Rmd' file